WordPress/health-check/.github/CONTRIBUTING.md

 are some items you should take note of
 - Does the code follow the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/)?
 - Did you include unit tests (if applicable)?
-- Was your local copy recently pulled from `develop`, so it's a clean patch?

 When pushing, you should use a branch name that is short and describes what your code does.
 For example, if your code adds a feature for showing colors, naming it `feature-show-colors` makes